Go to Customer Service

-If you notice potentially suspicious activity on your email accounts, such as sending out a large number of emails or receiving repeated messages from the same sender, you may want to suspend incoming and outgoing emails to prevent your email accounts from being disabled or flagged for abuse.
+If you notice potentially suspicious activity within your email accounts, such as sending a large number of emails or receiving recurrent messages from the same sender, you may want to suspend incoming and outgoing emails to prevent your email accounts from being disabled or flagged as abusive.

 The cPanel Email section showing how to access the Track Delivery page

-You can also reach this option by typing it in the search bar.
-In this section, you will find the Delivery Report table.
-It will only show Failures by default - you can select to display also Successes, Deferred or In-Progress messages.
+You can also reach these settings with the help of the search bar.
+In the Track Delivery section, you'll find the Delivery Report table.
+By default, it will show Failures only.
+Additionally, you can select to view messages with the status Successes, Deferred, or In-Progress.

 To check the delivery event details, click on the Actions icon: